Lake Wales staff prepares to operate family municipal recreation center

-LAKE WALES — City Manager James Slaton announced Thursday plans for the city to assume operations of the city’s Family Recreation Center after the West Central Florida YMCA departs in October.
+LAKE WALES (August 10, 2023) – City Manager James Slaton announced plans for the City of Lake Wales to assume operations of the City’s Family Recreation Center after the West Central Florida YMCA departs in October.

 “Our goal is to create a fresh, modern space for families to engage in health and wellness activities,” City Manager James Slaton said.
 “The facility is a landmark in our community, and we plan to make it better by staffing it with people skilled in recreation programming and business management.”